kantega/vipps-demo/application/README.md

     Note that a production copy of your code shall not contain any secrets - including the DB username and password!
     It is highly recommended you keep your secrets well protected and out of reach for the public.

+An undefined connection string indicates the use of localhost as DB provider.

+For unit testing, we use in-memory instances.

 ### The application landing page

 This application hosts a very simple landing page, which will (provided you have configured and populated a product database)